Brian Hayes (lawyer): Career

 Hayes studied at London University, where he completed a Bachelor of Laws with honours.
 Hayes was admitted to legal practice in 1971 and signed the bar roll in 1984.
 He was appointed Queen's Counsel in 1986.
 His areas of practice include appellate advocacy, commercial litigation and land acquisition.
 His practice is located in Adelaide, South Australia.
 In January 2005, Hayes was appointed deputy presiding member of the Legal Practitioners Disciplinary Tribunal for a term of three years, under the Legal Practitioners Act 1981.

 In 2013, Hayes told ABC radio that he had acted professionally for environmental groups, residents groups, for the State Government, and for developers.
 His clients have included the Wakefield Regional Council, the City of Unley, developer George Diakos, and others.

 Early life

-Brian Hayes was born in July 1944 in Bombay British India.
-His father was an Anglo-Indian from Karachi, Sindh province and his mother was of Portuguese-Indian descent.
-He boarded at the St Joseph's School, Darjeeling in the Himalayas until the age of 11.
+Brian Hayes was born as the eldest of 3 children in July 1944 in Bombay British India, during a turbulent period of history as the country was moving towards independence.
+His father Henry was an Anglo-Indian from Karachi, Sindh province, while his mother Joan came from a Portuguese-Indian family.
+Hayes' paternal family were mainly of Indian, Irish and English ancestry.
+Additionally, his paternal great-great grandmother, born in Mawlamyine, was Anglo-Burmese through her Burmese mother, who most likely a Shan or Pa'O woman.
+Hayes was raised in his father's native Karachi until 1947 when his family returned to Bombay.
+He boarded at St Joseph's School, Darjeeling in the Himalayas until the age of 11.
 In 1957 he and his family migrated to England upon the R.M.S.
 Strathnaver.

 After completing his secondary education in England and qualifying as a legal practitioner, he migrated to Australia in 1971 under the Australian Government's Assisted Passage Migration Scheme.
 He currently resides in Adelaide, South Australia with his wife and has 3 children and 7 grandchildren.